 Application Deadline November 15 of the year before anticipated entry.
-Non-clinical track applicants can apply year round.

-Total Number of Prerequisite Credit Hours 88 (including radiography credits/credential) for most tracks, 74 (including radiography credits/credential) for ultrasound track.
+Total Number of Prerequisite Credit Hours 90 (including radiography credits/credential) for most tracks, 74 (including radiography credits/credential) for ultrasound track.

 Minimum Cumulative Grade Point Average 2.80 on a 4.00 scale at the time of application.
 All college courses taken, including remedial courses and courses that do not meet prerequisite requirements, are considered when calculating the minimum cumulative grade point average.